Stephanie Stokes Oliver

 Bios and photo for promotional use

-In 2004, Stephanie served as editor-in-chief of Essence.com.
-She was asked to assist in the merger of Essence Communications with Time Inc. in the capacity of deputy editor, returning to the magazine for the second time.
-Stephanie originally joined Essence as senior editor of the lifestyle section.
-During her 16 years at Essence, when the magazine reached the milestone circulation of 1 million, she rose to West Coast Editor to the second-in-command position of editor of the magazine.
+She originally joined Essence as senior editor of the lifestyle section.
+During her 16 years at Essence, when the magazine reached the milestone circulation of 1 million, she rose to West Coast Editor, and to the second-in-command position of editor of the magazine.

 In 1994, Stephanie was recruited by Rodale Press, the health-and-fitness publisher of Men's Health and Prevention, to become the founding editor-in-chief of Heart & Soul magazine.
 During her four years at the helm the magazine won numerous awards, including a Best New Magazine nomination from FOLIO.

 Pursuing post-graduate studies, Stephanie completed the magazine publishing program at New York University.
-In 2008, she completed the Stanford University Professional Publishing Course for Executives with a concentration in magazine, book and digital publishing.
+In 2008, she graduated from the Stanford University Professional Publishing Course for Executives with a concentration in magazine, book and digital publishing.

-Currently, Stephanie works "location independent," living between Anguilla in the Caribbean, where she moved from the New York City area in 2007, and Seattle, her high-tech hometown.
-She also serves as author curator for the annual Anguilla Lit Fest, held each May for readers, writers, and thinkers.
+Stephanie now works remotely writing books and running SSO Media from Seattle, her high-tech hometown, and Anguilla in the Caribbean, where she relocated from the New York City area, and serves as author curator on the board of the annual Anguilla Lit Fest, held each May for readers, writers, and thinkers.